 MSRP stands for manufacturer’s suggested retail price.
 The key difference between MSRP and MAP is that MSRP is the actual price manufacturers set and recommend retailers charge for their goods while MAP is the advertised price.
 While MAP acts as the lower limit for a product’s pricing, MSRP acts as the upper limit.

-Like MAP, MSRP has to be set up as a one-way policy and not an agreement between a manufacturer and a reseller to avoid landing a manufacturer on the wrong side of the law.
+Like MAP pricing, MSRP has to be set up as a one-way policy and not an agreement between a manufacturer and a reseller to avoid landing a manufacturer on the wrong side of the law.
 It’s a recommendation, not a contractual bind.

 MAP and MSRP have different applications that may prove useful in different scenarios.
 For example, MAP policies are typically more useful in marketplaces where competition is fierce and price erosion happens easily if sellers are left unchecked.
 Ideally, however, MAP and MSRP are a dynamic duo that work together to serve the interests of your brand, support your resale channels, and protect your resellers.

-Setting an MSRP establishes value for your product and lets your resellers know you’re serious about maintaining pricing equity and protecting their margins so they’re more confident setting pricing at the MSRP level.
+Setting an MSRP establishes value for your product and lets your resellers know you’re serious about controlling channel conflict, maintaining pricing equity, and protecting their margins so they’re more confident setting pricing at the MSRP level.

 MAP is the second half of the pricing policy one-two punch.
 Setting a MAP price for your product, in addition to an MSRP, further standardizes pricing across your resale channel and gives legitimate resellers a fair environment to compete in while setting boundaries against unauthorized sellers harming your brand.